Michael Barbaro: The Daily

 In February 2017, Barbaro began hosting The Daily, the Times' first podcast to air five days a week.
 In its first year, The Daily attracted an audience of one million listeners a day.
-The podcast, which has episodes that typically are 30 minutes long, has experienced tremendous success and was the #1 podcast in the United States for every month of 2019.
-The Daily was the most popular U.S. news podcast for both Spotify and Apple listeners in 2020 and the #2 podcast in the United States.
-Although the Times' has various other podcasts, most of its audio revenue in mid-2019 was from The Daily.
-The Daily has seen even greater success during the COVID-19 pandemic.
+The podcast, which has episodes that typically are 30 minutes long, has experienced tremendous success and was the No. 1 podcast in the United States for every month of 2019.
+The Daily was the most popular U.S. news podcast for both Spotify and Apple listeners in 2020 and the No. 2 podcast in the United States.
+Although the Times' has various other podcasts, most of its audio revenue in mid-2019 was from The Daily.The Daily saw even greater success during the COVID-19 pandemic.
 TIME said: "Barbaro and his team at the Times have established themselves as the most trusted voices in podcasting at a time when we as a country are desperate for information."
 In August 2020, the newspaper's president and CEO Meredith Kopit Levien noted that at the time, The Daily had more than 3.5 million subscribers every day, a "vastly larger" audience than both the Times' daily and Sunday paper.

-In January 2021, Barbaro apologized after privately pressuring some journalists to pull back criticism of The New York Times podcast, Caliphate.
+In January 2021, Barbaro apologized after privately pressuring some journalists to pull back criticism of the New York Times podcast Caliphate.